ipshitag/learning-journey/README.md

 ## P.S. 💌
 I’m not an expert, just someone who’s curious and dedicated to learning every day.
-This repo is a reflection of my journey, with all its ups and downs. 🎢
+This repo is a reflection of my journey, with all its ups and downs. 🎢 There are gaps and relapses, but to stand up again is the main challenge.

 Thanks for stopping by! 🌼
 Happy learning! ✨